Topological entanglement entropy meets holographic entropy inequalities: Holographic entropy inequalities in TQFT

 \begin{definition}[Holographic entropy inequality] A holographic entropy inequality (HEI) is an information quantity $\mathcal{Q}$ on $n$-subregions, such that all $n$-party holographic states satisfy

 where $S_i$ are the entanglement entropy of subregions accompanied by integer coefficients $a_i$. \end{definition}

 Given $n$ parties, one can construct an entropy basis of all possible ($2^n-1$) subregion entanglement entropies and order it lexicographically.
 For example, if $n=3$ and the subregions are $\{A,B,C\}$, then the entropy basis is $\{S_A,S_B,S_C,S_{AB},S_{AC},S_{BC},S_{ABC}\}$.
 An \emph{entropy vector} is a vector in this basis.
 We will call it a \emph{holographic entropy vector} when the system is a holographic system, i.e, the $n$ subregions are chosen on a boundary $\partial X$ of a bulk manifold $X$.
 The \emph{holographic entropy cone} is the space of all allowed holographic entropy vectors.
-It is a convex, rational polyhedral cone, which can be characterized by the facets of the cone.
-Thus, knowing all the facet HEIs is sufficient for most purposes and any other non-facet HEI will be redundant.

 \begin{definition}[Facet HEI] A holographic entropy inequality $\mathcal{Q}$ involving $n$-parties is a facet of the HEC iff there exists a codimension-1 set of linearly independent holographic entropy vectors which saturate $\mathcal{Q}$.
 We will refer to such HEIs as `facet HEIs'. \end{definition}